oliverh57/Vision/README.md

   - take snapshots and view them all from the webclient

 ### New features in 1.2.1
-Add optional ReCaptcha verification to login page
+Add optional ReCaptcha verification to login page as well as orgnisation.

 ### Installation instructions